Cab Industry Be Warned, Uber Has Entered the System (Next City)

 Why our tweets seem to be falling into a black hole (Reuters)

-I’m a New York City-based journalist whose work has been published by Reuters, New York, The American Prospect, Salon, Seed, Next City, Capital New York, and The Atlantic, where I’m a correspondent on technology and politics.
+I’m a New York City-based journalist whose work has been published by, among other outlets, Reuters, New York, The American Prospect, Salon, Seed, Next City, Capital New York, The Washington Post, and The Atlantic, where I’m a correspondent on technology and politics.
 I’ve talked politics on the BBC, CNN.com, NY1, American Public Media’s “Marketplace,” MSNBC, WNYC’s “The Brian Lehrer Show,” and elsewhere.

 For three years, until the summer of 2011, I was the associate editor and lead writer at techPresident, a widely-read daily online publication of the Personal Democracy Forum. techPresident covers the intersection of politics and technology, and is packaged into The Daily Digest, a five-day-a-week email newsletter popular among political observers and practitioners.
 Topics closely covered at techPresident include the art and science of campaigning, the 2008 Obama presidential effort, the political uses of data, fundraising, political and social organizing, tech policy, modern activism, digital rights, the mechanics of elections, the political engagement of the U.S. tech industry, and the on-going evolution of political communications.